build-on-aws/content/posts/lightsail-vs-aws-compute-comparing-costs-with-aws-pricing-calculator/index.md

 The Pricing Calculator produces estimates and the final cost can vary depending upon configration choices and usage.
 The important things to remember are:

-- You can purchase compute based on [On-Demand pricing](https://aws.amazon.com/ec2/pricing/on-demand/), a [1 or 3 year Reserved instance](https://aws.amazon.com/ec2/pricing/reserved-instances/pricing/), or [Savings Plans](https://aws.amazon.com/savingsplans/).
+- You can purchase compute based on [On-Demand pricing](https://aws.amazon.com/ec2/pricing/on-demand/?sc_channel=el&sc_campaign=post&sc_content=lightsailvsawscomputecomparingcostswithawspricingcalculator&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_category=lightsail), a [1 or 3 year Reserved instance](https://aws.amazon.com/ec2/pricing/reserved-instances/pricing/?sc_channel=el&sc_campaign=post&sc_content=lightsailvsawscomputecomparingcostswithawspricingcalculator&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_category=lightsail), or [Savings Plans](https://aws.amazon.com/savingsplans/?sc_channel=el&sc_campaign=post&sc_content=lightsailvsawscomputecomparingcostswithawspricingcalculator&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_category=lightsail).
 Choosing a plan based on usage can save up to 72% of operating costs.
 -  Costs vary by geographic Regions, the estimated cost in one Region may be more or less in another.
 In addition, estimates do not include taxes, which may also vary by location.
-- The Pricing Calculator produces estimates that maybe higher than the final cost.
+- The Pricing Calculator produces estimates that maybe higher than the realized cost.
 Free tier pricing, promotional credits, or other discounts are not used to estimate costs.

-Read about [Pricing Calculator assumptions](https://aws.amazon.com/calculator/calculator-assumptions/) to understand how it arrives at an estimate.
+Read about [Pricing Calculator assumptions](https://aws.amazon.com/calculator/calculator-assumptions/?sc_channel=el&sc_campaign=post&sc_content=lightsailvsawscomputecomparingcostswithawspricingcalculator&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_category=lightsail) to understand how it arrives at an estimate.

 ## Comparing Lightsail to AWS Individual Services

-Lightsail provides [three pricing examples](https://aws.amazon.com/lightsail/pricing/).
+Lightsail provides [three pricing examples](https://aws.amazon.com/lightsail/pricing/?sc_channel=el&sc_campaign=post&sc_content=lightsailvsawscomputecomparingcostswithawspricingcalculator&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_category=lightsail).
 Let’s compare the Lightsail bundled deployments to deployments using individual AWS services.
 Here are the assumptions used in these estimates:

 - US East is the region used in these estimates
 - Compute resources are based on shared tenancy and use the Savings Plan where applicable